yangtau/hedgehog/README.md

 # Hedgehog

 Hedgehog is a simple dynamic programming language made with yacc and lex.

+There is a simple blog about the detail of the implementation in Chinese: [自制简易解释器](https://withas.me/2019/02/making-a-simple-interpreter).

 ## Feature so far

 - Value
     ```
     a = 10;//int